alvarezdaniel/aws-bootcamp-cruddur-2023/journal/week5.md

     return {}, 401
 ```

+> The code will extract the access token from the request header, and validate it.

+> In case it is invalid, a 401 error will be returned.

+> In case it is valid, the sub attribute is extracted from the auth claims, and this value is passed to MessageGroups as cognito_user_id parameter

+#### Implement DynamoDB in MessageGroups class

-We will need to change also `MessageGroups` implementation, replacing the hardcoded data with information from DynamoDB
+We will need to change also `MessageGroups.run()` implementation, replacing the hardcoded data with current information from DynamoDB

 `./backend-flask/services/message_groups.py`